DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Such APIs are planned to be renamed according to ``rte_*`` naming convention and exported from librte_eal.

-* The PCI and VDEV subsystems will be converted as drivers of the new bus model.
+* The VDEV subsystem will be converted as driver of the new bus model.
   It will imply some EAL API changes in 17.05.

 * ``eth_driver`` is planned to be removed in 17.05.
 This currently serves as